Supporting Growth and Stability: Financial Services

 The U.A.E. is also home to some of the region’s largest indigenous banks, including First Abu Dhabi Bank (FAB), Emirates NBD, and Abu Dhabi Commercial Bank (ADCB), as well as the regional headquarters of leading global banks and financial service providers, such as JP Morgan Chase, Morgan Stanley, and Citi.
 Foreign financial institutions and fintech startups alike benefit from the favorable regulatory environments of the U.A.E.’s leading financial free zones—Abu Dhabi Global Market (ADGM) and Dubai International Financial Centre (DIFC).
 The Business Council’s “Entrepreneurial Emirates” report outlines these latter developments in detail.

 The Business Council has also played a key role in conveying industry viewpoints on important regulatory matters, such as the U.A.E.’s recent introduction of a VAT and excise taxes.
 In addition, the Business Council continues to release timely publications on developments in the U.S. and U.A.E. finance and business environments.
-These include a landmark report on U.A.E. measures to attract FDI, a review of changes to U.A.E. foreign ownership laws, a study of the creation of Mubadala Investment Company, a primer on the creation of First Abu Dhabi Bank, and a guide to doing business in the U.A.E.Back to Policy Initiatives
+These include a landmark report on U.A.E. measures to attract FDI, a review of changes to U.A.E. foreign ownership laws, a study of the creation of Mubadala Investment Company, a primer on the creation of First Abu Dhabi Bank, a study on the U.A.E.’s fintech sector, and a guide to doing business in the U.A.E.Back to Policy Initiatives